Frijid Pink

-Frijid Pink is an American rock band, formed in Detroit in 1967, best known for their 1969 rendition of "House of the Rising Sun".
+Frijid Pink is an American rock band, formed in Detroit in 1967, best known for their 1969 rendition of "The House of the Rising Sun".

 The initial line-up of the band included drummer Richard Stevers, guitarist Gary Ray Thompson, bassist Tom Harris, lead singer Tom Beaudry (aka Kelly Green), and later added Larry Zelanka as off-staff keyboardist.
-On their album, All Pink Inside, the line-up was Craig Webb, guitar, Larry Popolizio, bass, Rick Stevers, drums, and Jo Baker harp/vocal, with the addition of Rockin' Reggie Vincent, vocals, and David Ahlers, piano.
+On their album, All Pink Inside, the line-up was Craig Webb, guitar, Larry Popolizio, bass, Rick Stevers, drums, and Jo Baker harmonica/vocal, with the addition of Rockin' Reggie Vincent, vocals, and David Ahlers, piano.
 Over 35 years would pass before the next album would be released.